Yash-Handa/Portfolio-v2/content/projects/drowsiness-detector.md

 showInProjects: true
 ---

-Created as a collage group project, this is a web app for detecting drowsiness while a driver is driving.
+Created as a college group project, this is a web app for detecting drowsiness while a driver is driving.
 It uses Machine Learning and OpenCV.